Palm Coast woman dies is crash

-A woman died in a crash on U.S. Highway 1 at Seminole Woods Blvd in Flagler County Friday night, according to the Florida Highway Patrol.
+A woman died in a crash Friday night on U.S. Highway 1 at Seminole Woods Boulevard in Flagler County Friday night, according to the Florida Highway Patrol.

-Katherine May Sanford, 85, was driving south on the highway just after 8:00 p.m.
-She then tried to turn left onto Seminole Woods Boulevard.
-Sanford's car drove into the path of Honda CRV that was traveling north, troopers said.
+Katherine May Sanford, 85, was driving south on the highway just after 8 p.m.
+As she tried to turn left onto Seminole Woods Boulevard, Sanford's car drove into the path of Honda CRV that was headed north, troopers said.

 The driver of the CRV was not hurt in the crash.